WHMCS/developer-docs/payment-gateways/merchant-gateway.md

 For anything else, return a status that indicates the reason for failure.
 Common failure response status values include `declined` and `error`.

-The raw data you return will be recorded to the gateway log to aide in debugging.
+The raw data you return will be recorded to the gateway log to aid in debugging.
 It can accept either a string or an array.

 ## Simple Example